 • Get approved more easily

-You may apply to release the co-signer after 48 on-time payments (credit check required).[3]
+You may apply to release the cosigner after 48 consecutive timely payments (or fewer, if required by applicable state law) (credit check required).[3]

 Requirements